 Stop any foreclosure or legal action.

 Complete all necessary forms and forward these forms, along with the bankruptcy notice, to the Credit Union attorney for possible claim.

+If providing periodic statements on closed-end loans secured by a dwelling, make the necessary adjustments to the language contained on those periodic statements.

 LEGAL ACTION.
 In general, legal action against a member will only occur after all other avenues of collection have been explored, and the potential for counterclaims has been examined.
 No suit shall be initiated without first advising the member of the Credit Union’s intention to do so, by regular mail.
 The Credit Union will not utilize this communication to deceive the member with false action.
 The Credit Union will only use this communication when pursuing actual legal action against the member.
 All legal actions will be authorized by [[7510-8]].
 When legal action is taken, the Credit Union will do the following: